PhlexPlexico/G5WS/README.md

 # Get5 Web Stats (G5WS)
+**Status: Not Supported/Deprecated**
+While this plugin still has support for get5 versions under 0.13, it is highly recommended you update your game servers and use version >= 2.0.0.0 of G5API.
+Get5 now includes everything that this plugin had, and more.

 Sourcemod plugin for G5API.

 This plugin is to be used in conjuction with [G5API](https://github.com/PhlexPlexico/G5API).
 It includes various changes, such as tracking vetoes to a database, and uploading the demo of a match once the match is completed.